gr0uch/simulacra/README.md

 ## Benchmarks

-The overhead of using Simulacra.js versus hand-optimized, vanilla JS is roughly between zero and a **25%** decrease in performance.

-Its render performance is demonstrated in the [DBMonster benchmark](http://simulacra.js.org/dbmonster/).
+Its re-render performance is demonstrated in the [DBMonster benchmark](http://simulacra.js.org/dbmonster/).
 In initial rendering speed based on the [benchmarks](https://lhorie.github.io/mithril/benchmarks.html) from Mithril.js, here's how it compares.
 Tests ran on a Linux desktop using Chromium.

 | Name              | Loading  | Scripting  | Rendering  | Aggregate  |
 |:------------------|:---------|:-----------|:-----------|:-----------|